kkevin821/hongxiong.github.io/_pages/Average Hazard with Survival Weight.md

 ### Strategic Simulations

-* Tackled matrix calculation errors in bootstrapped samples using AIPTW method simulations.
+* Tackled matrix calculation errors in bootstrapped samples when using AIPTW method simulations.
 * Identified error occurrence in a minimal number of bootstrapping cases, likely due to sample instability.
 * Proposed and implemented a strategy to reduce iterations per job and increase the total number of jobs.
 * This approach minimized the impact of errors, ensured sufficient iterations, and maintained the continuity and robustness of simulation experiments.